 The colour palette is inspired by the forest and thus, the dominant colours are shades of green and brown.
 Green has a relaxing effect both physically and psychologically.
 It's said that green stimulates and strengthens a sense of harmony and self-control.
 In other words, you can enhance the sensation of tranquility in a room by using beautiful shades of green.

-Brown is friendly and welcoming, eliciting physical comfort and a sense of warmth, making the colour the ideal base for the entrance hall of the Steward’s Lodge.
-In addition to shades of green and brown, we have added a light blue colour that exudes calm and stimulates a sense of healing.
+Brown is friendly and welcoming, eliciting physical comfort and a sense of warmth, making the colour the ideal base for the entrance hall of the Steward's Lodge.
+In addition to shades of green and brown, we've added a light blue colour that exudes calm and stimulates a sense of healing.

 The chair is designed for the house by Alexander Seyfarth, and the inspiration comes from the special character of Egebjerggaard Manor.
 The spirit and history of the place have greatly influenced the interior choices, especially the decoration of the main building, and the work of artist Gunnar Aagaard Andersen has been a powerful source of inspiration.
 The starting point was the twisted, carved shapes and the result is an armchair in which form and function intersect in a design that is classic with a sculptural character.